mjunaidca/caxai/readme.md

 2. Frontend: Next.js14 for a responsive and dynamic user interface.
 3. Custom GPT: Chat or talks to manage all your tasks.

+### NextJS14
+- Use Server Actions for all User Actions
+- Middleware andCustom Authentication Flow Using FastAPI Backend OAuth service to implement user Authentication & Secure Routes
+- Streaming and Suspense to enchance UI
+- A custom todos management dashboard for all users
+- Shadcn UI and Tailwind Css for UI engineering

+### Cax TaskPal Custom GPT

+- The Custom Actions Are configured using OpenAI Spec
+- To Manage MultiUsers we are using OAuth Code Flow Authorization Scheme.
+- This Custom GPT can view all todos, add new tasks to list, update and delete them.
+- User can manage todos themselves with nextjs14 web app.

+##### Fun Fact: You can even call Custom GPT from mobile app and perform all these todo crud operations.

 ### FastAPI Microservice
 - OAuth Protocol for User registration and authentication
 - CRUD operations for todos